LilyAsFlora/Ririi/README.md

 Rirī permits both open and closed syllables in **(C)(H)V(X)** where:

 - (H) denotes an approximant or /ɾ/
-- (X) denotes nasals, unvoiced consonants and non-glottals
+- (X) denotes nasals and unvoiced consonants, excluding /h/

 Additionally,

 - No obstruent-obstruent clusters may occur (even across syllables).

+Note that although Rirī permits closed and open syllables, the former is significantly less common, and even less so where codas include a non-nasal.

 #### Stress

-Rirī lacks a strict lexical stress.
-However, in poetry or song, speakers may wish to apply patterns of accents to evoke a rhythmic [meter](https://en.wikipedia.org/wiki/Metre_(poetry)).
+Rirī lacks a strict lexical stress, but in poetry or song, speakers may wish to apply patterns of accents to evoke a rhythmic [meter](https://en.wikipedia.org/wiki/Metre_(poetry)).
 Such a system is useful because it allows singers to freely emphasise syllables that land on strong beats.

 #### Pronunciation

-Often, clustered vowels (e.g. /ei/, /ai/) may become diphthongs when spoken quickly.
-While not strictly defined in Rirī's phonology, this is acceptable.
-When speaking, one should touch articulators lightly, as if using as little breath as possible (unless there is a good reason to do otherwise, e.g. to create tone).
+Often, clustered vowels (e.g. \[ɛi], \[ai]) may become diphthongs when spoken quickly.
+While not strictly defined in Rirī's phonology, this is acceptable and, while speaking, one should touch articulators lightly, as if using as little breath as possible (unless there is a good reason to do otherwise).

 ## Syntax, Grammar and Morphology